 The designer also paid additional attention to such simple but significant elements of the interface as icons.
-The customer wanted that UI of the app didn’t look too serious or businesslike, so the icons were not only meaningful elements in the general navigation of the app but also the flavor of entertainment and fun in the also bright and colorful menu.
+The customer wanted the UI of the app didn’t look too serious or businesslike, so the icons were not only meaningful elements in the general navigation of the app but also the flavor of entertainment and fun in the also bright and colorful menu.

 One more element of fun was added with the animated pull-to-refresh showing colorful tickets changing.

-The customer also wanted to enable users to obtain information about events via QR-code, therefore a special pop-up window was designed for this function which the user could see by swipe.
+The customer also wanted to enable users to obtain information about events via QR-code, therefore, a special pop-up window was designed for this function which the user could see by swipe.

 Ticket detail screen as well as the calendar screen, being one of the most informative parts of the app, was also solved in the color scheme with the light background to provide a high level of readability.

 This version of the app also added a sharing feature.
 With special buttons appearing on the long tap the user could share the information about the ticket which was gained with his friends via his social accounts.
 Moreover, the app also included the feature of sharing the ticket itself via sending it to a friend.

 Every screen involved unobtrusive tutorial prompts in cases where some options or actions could be non-obvious for the user.